-Note that defining the CFRM policy statements for a list structure does not create the list structure.
+You have defined the CFRM policy statements for a list structure.
+This action does not create a list structure.
 The structure is created the first time an attempt is made to connect to it, which occurs when the first named counter server that refers to the corresponding pool is started.